scorpido74/azure-docs.nl-nl/articles/azure-functions/durable/durable-functions-custom-orchestration-status.md

 ## <a name="sample"></a>Voorbeeld

-In het volgende voorbeeld wordt is de status van de aangepaste eerst; ingesteld
+In het volgende voor beeld wordt de aangepaste status eerst ingesteld.

 ### <a name="c"></a>C#